shahidasghar90/hide-post-meta/README.md

 ## Support

-If you encounter any issues or have questions, feel free to contact the plugin author at [info@devdinos.com] or visit our support forum at [support-forum-link].
+If you encounter any issues or have questions, feel free to contact the plugin author at [info@devdinos.com].

 ---